EMD 645: History

 The 645 series engines entered production in 1965.
-As the 567 series had reached its limits in horsepower increases, a larger displacement was needed; this was accomplished by increasing the bore from 8+1/2 in on the 567 series to 9+1/16 in on the 645 series, while maintaining the same stroke and deck height.
+As the 567 series had reached its limits in output power increases, a larger displacement was needed; this was accomplished by increasing the bore from 8+1/2 in on the 567 series to 9+1/16 in on the 645 series, while maintaining the same stroke and deck height.
 While the crankcase was modified from the 567 series, 567C and later engines (or 567 engines which have been modified to 567C specifications, sometimes referred to as 567AC or 567BC engines) can accept 645 series service parts, such as power assemblies.
 Conversely, the 567E engine employs a 645E series block with 567 series power assemblies.

 All 645 engines utilize either a Roots blower or a turbocharger for cylinder scavenging.
-For turbocharged engines, the turbocharger is gear-driven and has a centrifugal clutch that allows it to act as a centrifugal blower at low engine speeds (when exhaust gas flow and temperature alone are insufficient to drive the turbine) and a purely exhaust-driven turbocharger at higher speeds.
+For turbocharged engines, the turbocharger is gear-driven and has an overrunning clutch that allows it to act as a centrifugal blower at low engine speeds (when exhaust gas flow and temperature alone are insufficient to drive the turbine) and a purely exhaust-driven turbocharger at higher speeds.
 The turbocharger can revert to acting as a supercharger during demands for large increases in engine output power.
-While more expensive to maintain than Roots blowers, EMD claims that this design allows "significantly" reduced fuel consumption and emissions, improved high-altitude performance, and even up to a 50 percent increase in maximum rated horsepower over Roots-blown engines for the same engine displacement.
+While more expensive to maintain than Roots blowers, EMD claims that this design allows "significantly" reduced fuel consumption and emissions, improved high-altitude performance, and even up to a 50 percent increase in maximum rated output power over Roots-blown engines for the same engine displacement.

-Horsepower for naturally aspirated engines (including Roots-blown two-stroke engines) is usually derated 2.5 percent per 1,000 ft above mean sea level, a tremendous penalty at the 10,000 ft or greater elevations which several Western U.S. and Canada railroads operate, and this can amount to a 25 percent power loss.
+Output power for naturally aspirated engines (including Roots-blown two-stroke engines) is usually derated 2.5 percent per 1,000 ft above mean sea level, a tremendous penalty at the 10,000 ft or greater elevations which several Western U.S. and Canada railroads operate, and this can amount to a 25 percent power loss.
 Turbocharging effectively eliminates this derating.

 The 645 series has a maximum engine speed of between 900 and 950 revolutions per minute (rpm), an increase over the 800 to 900 rpm maximum speed for the 567 series.
 An engine speed of 900 rpm was essential for 60 Hz stationary power generator applications and certain passenger locomotives equipped with 60 Hz, 480-volt three-phase "head-end power" systems.
 When used solely for traction purposes, the engine speed varies depending on the throttle position.
 The 950 rpm maximum speed of the 645F engine proved to be too high, thereby compromising its reliability, and the replacement engine, the 710G, reverted to 900 rpm maximum speed.